Prince Andrew accuser’s secret deal with Epstein is unsealed

 Andrew, 61, has strongly denied the claims and a hearing on his motion to dismiss the case is scheduled for Tuesday morning in New York.

-If the case moves forward, the Duke of York could be forced to turn over decades of private communications during discovery and be deposed.
+If the case moves forward, the Duke of York could be forced to sit for a deposition under oath turn over decades of private communications during discovery.

 Andrew’s attorney Andrew B Brettler has previously argued the civil case should be dismissed as the 2009 settlement absolved him of any liability.